Michael Nardelli can currently be seen starring in the Emmy Winning Amazon Prime series, Dark/Web.

 His film Circle premiered at the 2015 Seattle International Film Festival, where it was highlighted as part of the festival’s Catalyst program for exciting new filmmakers.
 Circle also screened at the 2015 San Diego Comic Con and the 2015 Savannah Film Festival.
 The film was purchased by Netflix and released in October 2015.
 Film Buff distributed the film on all VOD platforms that same year.
 It has become a cult hit, and an online debate is ongoing about its themes and ending.

 Michael’s directorial debut came in the short film Dennis Doesn’t Live Here Anymore.
 The short is a satirical dark comedy featuring a character Michael created while studying with famed LA improv troupe The Groundlings.
 It premiered at the 2015 LA Comedy Fest and 2015 Palm Springs International Shortfest & Film Market.
 The short went on to win Best Short Film at the 2015 Atlanta Underground Film Festival, and Michael won Best Male Actor in A Short at the 2015 Chicago Comedy Film Festival.
 The short also played at the Savannah Film Festival, Melbourne Underground Film Festival, and LA Indie Fest.

-He is co-owner of Felt Films, a full-service entertainment company devoted to the creation of groundbreaking feature films, graphic novels, television series and web content.
+Nardelli is the founder of Felt Films, a full-service entertainment company devoted to the creation of groundbreaking feature films, graphic novels, television series and web content.

 Outside of work, Michael is involved with a number of charities, and he also is a self-proclaimed science fiction, comic book and gaming nerd.
 He received his bachelor’s degree in film and theater from University of Southern California.